CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*?MANAGE*_ If this is a RES-licensed corpus and an LBR application does not yet exist, fill in an instance of the [Jira issue "_shortname_: Create an LBR record for a RES-licensed corpus" | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/corpus_publishing_tasklist.md#csc_lbr ] and assign it forward to CSC (add label: lb-csc-task and prioritize if needed).
 # [ ] _*+MANAGE*_ Have the package uploaded to the download service: fill in an instance of [the Jira issue "_shortname_: Upload to the download service" | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/corpus_publishing_tasklist.md#csc_upload ] and assign it forward to CSC (add label "lb-csc-task" and prioritize if needed).
 # [ ] _*+TEST*_ When uploaded, have the package tested again and check access rights.
+# [ ] _*MANAGE*_ Notify the colleagues who are responsible for publishing the news that the content is now available.
 \\
 ```